Create ortho mapping products using the custom wizard

 The number of pairs used to generate 3D points.
 For a project that has dense overlaps and many stereo pairs, increasing this number means more computation time.
 The suggested value is 4.

 Sometimes a location may be covered with many image pairs.
-In this case, the tool will order the pairs based on the various threshold parameters specified in this tool.
+In this case, the pairs will be ordered based on the various threshold parameters specified in this tool.
 The pairs with the highest scores will be used to generate the points.

 Adjustment Quality Threshold